 Q. Who is eligible for the Understanding Diversity Through Sociology program?

 A. This program is open to anyone who would like to learn more about the subject of diversity.
 Sociology majors might consider enrolling in this program to gain expertise in this area.
 Students from other departments may find that this program adds value to their degree.
 Non-degree students seeking a credential, but not yet ready to pursue a four-year degree, may be interested as well.
+Non-degree learners should visit the registrar's website for more information.

 Q. What skills will I obtain?